 Customer journey maps are designed to sit alongside customer personas and analytic tools.
-You may already have a wealth of tools to give your team a sample sizes of your audience.
-However, to build a reliable customer journey map, it’s essential that you are able to understand how customers are using your software in these key areas:
+You may already have a wealth of tools to give your team sample sizes of your audience.
+However, to build a reliable customer journey map, it’s essential that you can understand how customers are using your software in these key areas:

 - Most popular pages

 Here they are in more detail.
-We’ll also look at how a Real User Monitoring tool like Pulse can provide a reliable data source when understanding the journey a customer takes through your app.
+We’ll also look at how a Real User Monitoring tool can provide a reliable data source when understanding the journey a customer takes through your app.

 Find Your Most Popular Pages Using A Customer Journey Mapping Tool

-Check your most popular pages and see where they’re located on your customer journey map.
+Check your most popular pages and see how they correlate to your customer journey map.